LaCrosse, Florida

-LaCrosse is a town in Alachua County, Florida, 15 mi north of Gainesville.
+LaCrosse or La Crosse is a town in Alachua County, Florida, 15 mi north of Gainesville.
 The LaCrosse is part of the Gainesville, Florida Metropolitan Statistical Area.
 As of the 2020 US census, the town population was 316, down from 360 in 2010 US Census.

 The area around LaCrosse is devoted to agriculture, especially potatoes; the area is known as the "Potato District."
 Other products of the area include tobacco, vegetables, and cattle.

 History

-The earliest known non-indigenous people in the area settled the area in the 1840s, and the first known settler was a French immigrant named John Cellon.
+The earliest known non-indigenous people settled the area between the 1830s and 1840s, and the first known settler was a French immigrant named John Cellon.
 LaCrosse was an agricultural village by 1860, in an area mostly given over to cotton farming at the time.
-A post office was opened in LaCrosse on April 22, 1881, LaCrosse Missionary Baptist Church was established in 1884, and LaCrosse was incorporated as a town on December 17, 1897, and named after early settlers from La Crosse, Wisconsin, which in turn was named after the Native American sport.
+The community was named "Rome" until being renamed "'LaCrosse" when the post office was opened on April 22, 1881.
+In 1884, LaCrosse Missionary Baptist Church was established.
+LaCrosse was first incorporated as a town on December 17, 1897, and named after early settlers from La Crosse, Wisconsin, which in turn was named after the Native American sport.
+In the early 1900s, the boll weevil devastated LaCrosse's cotton crops, so farmers were forced to growing potatoes instead, which contributed to its nickname "Potato District."
+Other significant crops grown in LaCrosse have been vegetables (including corn) and tobacco, as well as raising cattle.
 The Town of LaCrosse was officially reincorporated as a municipality in 1957.

 Geography

-The approximate coordinates for the Town of LaCrosse is located at (29.8442, –82.4040).

 According to the United States Census Bureau, the town has a total area of 11.5 km2, of which 11.3 sqkm is land and 0.2 sqkm, or 1.61%, is water.